 Fun fact: When you block out one sense, the other senses become heightened.
-If you don't believe me, the next time you eat pizza, cover your eyes and wear noise-cancelling headphones; you'll see that it works.
-Because of this, closing your eyes while kissing will make it even that much better.
-Also, it’s weird to have your eyes open when you’re THAT close to someone else’s faces.
+If you don't believe me, cover your eyes the next time you take a bite of pizza; you'll see that it tastes even more amazing.
+Because of this, closing your eyes while kissing will make it that much better, too.

 21. Give A Bad Kisser A Second Chance